Ways to Store Your Scrap Securely

 Storage unit

-One, you can store different types of scrap finds.
+• You can store different types of scrap finds.

-Two, you have short or long-term storage options.
+• You have short or long-term storage options.

-Three, you can access your collection whenever you need to.
+• You can access your collection whenever you need to.
 (Especially if the storage unit is near your residence.)

-Four, the storage unit’s rent is tax-deductible as a business expense.
+• The storage unit’s rent is tax-deductible as a business expense.

 On the downside, some storage units do not allow for the storage of scrap metals.
-Therefore, study your rental contract beforehand, lest risk fines and harsh consequences.
+Therefore, study your rental contract beforehand, lest you risk fines and harsh consequences.

 Warehouse